-- Total income refers to income of all the residents of the country - Per capita income is the total income of the country divided by its total population. - Per capita income is also called as Average Income
+- Total income refers to the income of all the residents of the country. - Per capita income is the total income of the country divided by its total population. - Per capita income is also called Average Income.

-8 Why Average Income is taken as the criteria for measuring development?
+8 Why is Average Income taken as the criteria for measuring development?
+OR